moble/quaternionic/README.md

 ## Interpolation

-Finally, there are also capabilities related to interpolation
+Finally, there are also capabilities related to interpolation, for example as functions of time:

   * slerp (spherical linear interpolation)
   * squad (spherical quadratic interpolation)